 The burden on families is highlighted by a 2015 USDA report which reported that 75 percent of the National School Lunch Program and School Breakfast Program underpayments were a result of reporting errors, "when households report their income or report their size incorrectly in ways that reduce their benefits..."
 The same report identified the majority of overpayments were from a combination of reporting (household) and administrative (school district) errors.
-Direct certification has been identified by the USDA Food Nutrition Service as a way to substantially reduce errors in the administration of both NSLP and Survivor Benefit Plan (SBP).
+Direct certification has been identified by the USDA Food Nutrition Service as a way to substantially reduce errors in the administration of both NSLP and Survivor Benefit Plan (SBP).18

-Is funding required to implement this recommendation?
 The cost of this recommendation is currently being investigated by Council staff.